By a Broken Rites researcher (article updated 8 June 2016)

 When Fr John Walshe entered the Royal Commission witness box (on 15 December 2015), he intended helping Cardinal George Pell who was originally scheduled to step into the same witness box on the next day, December 16.
 But, in mid-December, Pell's lawyer informed the Royal Commission that Pell does not want to visit Australia.

-On 23 December 2015 (seven days after Father John Walshe's evidence to the Royal Commission), the Australian Broadcasting Corporation reported (in its evening news bulletins) that Fr John Walshe was himself the subject of a sexual complaint.
+On 23 December 2015 (seven days after Father John Walshe's evidence to the Royal Commission), the Australian Broadcasting Corporation revealed that Fr John Walshe was himself the subject of a sexual complaint.

 In 2012, the complainant, John Roach, received a written apology after the Melbourne Catholic Archdiocese accepted that Mr Roach had been sexually abused by Father John Walshe in 1982 when John Roach was a student, aged 18.